cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Deleting a micro BOSH deployment ##

-The `delete` command will delete the VM, Stemcell and persistent disk.
+The `delete` command will delete the VM, Stemcell, and persistent disk.

 Example: